 Borrow – This is the cheapest option if you are lucky enough to have friends who wear the same size.

 Rent – Renting clothes is a good option for short ski trips.
-I recently tested ski clothing rentals from Get Outfitted that rents high-quality ski clothes.
-They deliver the clothes to your destination, along with a postage paid bag for returns when you’re done.
+Jans in Park City offers ski clothing rentals for a reasonable price.
 Not only do you get to wear the latest style, you don’t have to pack it in your luggage either.

 If you don’t own equipment, you’ll need to decide whether to buy or rent.
 If you know that you’ll ski several times each season, buying could provide better gear for less.
 However, if you only ski once or twice a year, rentals save both money and the hassle of packing skis, boots etc.

 Second Hand – If you opt to buy, purchase at least some items used.
 Good picks are skis, poles and helmet.
 Boot fit is critical, making ski boots harder to buy used.
 Like ski clothes, try eBay or shops such as 2nd Tracks or online at KSL.com.
 (Shortcode Error: Could not find service named u'level-9-sports' for tag [service name="level-9-sports"]Level Nine Sports[/service]) is another option for new gear at discount prices.

 Rental – To save on rentals, shop online and consider off-hill locations.
 A number of ski and gear rental shops offer discounts for booking online.
 You can pick up your gear on the way to the resort, or in some cases, have it delivered.